haisenzhao/liblgp/README.md

 # Dependency

-Depend on [glm](https://github.com/g-truc/glm.git) but you don't need to install them explicitly.
+Depend on [glm](https://github.com/g-truc/glm.git) and [eigen](https://github.com/libigl/eigen.git) but you don't need to install them explicitly.

 # Usage in Cmake